Intermediate School Districts

-What is an ISD?
+What is an ISD

-ISDs — which sometimes go by the name Regional Educational Service Agency (RESA) or Educational Service Agency (ESA) — work with local school districts, the Michigan Department of Education, business and industry and community groups.
+Michigan-Made Intermediate School Districts add value to students, schools, and communities by providing student-centered, data-driven, expanded educational opportunities.
+ISDs — which sometimes go by the name Regional Educational Service Agency (RESA) or Educational Service Agency (ESA) — work with local school districts, the Michigan Department of Education, business and industry, and community groups.
 They support student achievement and leverage limited resources in the following areas.

 ISDs offer literally thousands of professional learning sessions each year to educators, keeping them up on the latest research and teaching methods.